-In this article we will share some of our foolproof tips for properly configuring your Wifi network, as well as, how to get a better performance on your wireless network using the FortiAP: Access Point Fortinet
+In this article, we share some of our foolproof tips on how to properly configure your Wi-Fi network and get better performance from your wireless network using FortiAP: Access Point by Fortinet

 - CPU utilization due to high layer 2 traffic